RisingStack/nuxt3-caching-with-auth/README.md

 });
 ```
 #### api/login
-Route updates the logged in status to `true` and returns this value:
+This route updates the `loggedIn` status to `true` and returns this value:
 ```javascript
 import { kv } from "@vercel/kv";